What is autism?

 Every person with autism is to be understood so that we can find the best way to support them and help them better adapt to the community.

 Is there a cure for autism?
 Will my child grow out of autism?

-Autism is a life-long developmental disorder.
+Autism is a life-long developmental condition.
 There is currently no known “cure” for autism.
-Children with autism do not ‘outgrow’ autism but symptoms may lessen with intervention.
+Children do not ‘outgrow’ autism but symptoms may lessen with intervention.
 Structured intervention and training will help the individuals acquire skills, but not cure the condition.
-There is a wide body of research to support the knowledge that young children with autism experience significant improvements when intervention is started at the earliest possible age.
+There is a wide body of research to support the knowledge that young children experience significant improvements when intervention is started at the earliest possible age.

 The learning curve for the preschooler with autism is different from his/her peers.
-Children with autism often require explicit instruction and practice of the core missing skills in autism in the areas of social interaction, communication, self-regulation and organizational skills. in order to be more independent learners.
+Children often require explicit instruction and practice of the core missing skills in autism in the areas of social interaction, communication, self-regulation and organisational skills. in order to be more independent learners.